Danbaz7/Global/README.md

 # Dan Baz README

-Welcome to the project!
-Here are links to other sections:
+Welcome to Dan Baz repository!
+Click the links to read the READMEs of the folders:

 - [prac_html README](prac_html/README.md)